with Gil Tunnell & Jenna Osiason

 Gil Tunnell, PhD, completed a three-year core training in AEDP with Diana Fosha in 2007.
 His special interest is applying individual AEDP to couple therapy.
 In the late 1980s, he trained in Structural Family Therapy under Salvador Minuchin, M.D., and has written on the differences between Structural Therapy and AEDP (Tunnell, G. (2015).
 Facilitating transformance for couples: A comparison between Structural Family Therapy and AEDP.
 Transformance Journal, 6 (1)), and with families (Tunnell, G. (2006), “Postscript 10 years after: ‘The Oedipal Son’ revisited” in S. Minuchin et al, Mastering Family Therapy: Journeys of Growth and Transformation (Wiley).
 Dr. Tunnell is co-author with David Greenan of Couple Therapy with Gay Men (Guilford, 2002), and has published widely on working with gay male couples (Tunnell, G. (2012).
 Gay male couple therapy: An attachment model.
 In J. J. Bigner & J. L. Wetchler (Eds.), Handbook of LGBT-Affirmative Couple and Family Therapy.
 Routledge).
 He also has a chapter in a book which received the 2011 Distinguished Book Award from Division 44 of the American Psychological Association (Tunnell, G., (2011).
 An attachment perspective on the first interview: Accelerated Experiential Dynamic Psychotherapy.
 In C. Silverstein (Ed.), The Initial Psychotherapy Interview: A Gay Man Seeks Treatment, New York: Elsevier Insight Books.
 Dr. Tunnell also trained in family therapy with Maurizio Andolfi in Rome, Italy.
 He previously was director of family therapy training at Beth Israel Medical Center in New York City, and is Adjunct Associate Professor at Teachers College, Columbia University, where he teaches family and couple therapy.
 He is in private practice in New York City.

-Jenna Osiason, PhD, is a licensed clinical psychologist who is a supervisor of AEDP.
+Jenna Osiason, PhD, is a licensed clinical psychologist and AEDP Supervisor who was a founding member of AEDP Institute and served as Senior Faculty from 2004 until 2021 when she transitioned to her current role as AEDP Faculty Emerita.
 She began short-term psychotherapy training at the Short-Term Dynamic Psychotherapy Institute of Denville, New Jersey, training in Accelerated Emphatic Therapy.
 She has been working with Dr. Fosha since 1992 analyzing videotaped psychotherapy sessions, focusing on the use of empathy to restructure defenses.
 This work has lead to the rich development of AEDP techniques to facilitate treatment and enhance access to core affect, strengthen the experience of self-regulation, and deepen self/other bonds.
 Dr. Osiason has given workshops on AEDP to mental health sites throughout New York City.
 Her current interest is on the integration of AEDP with neuroscience as it relates to attachment and emotion.
 She is on the adjunct faculty of NYU Medical Center-Bellevue Hospital, City University of New York, and Rutgers State University of New Jersey.
 Dr. Osiason supervises in AEDP and is in private practice in New York City.

 Register your interest: